Baegll/TheTatteredSpire/content/The Tattered Spire/Concepts/Diveneu Clans/Crestative Families/The Crestative Families.md

 ### [[The Sapphistle Family]]
 A devout human family that maintains the [[Solam Bells]] throughout [[Diveneu]].
 Each morning, they ensure the iron bells rings with clarity and proper tones for each [[Daes|Dae]].
 Their deep knowledge of [[Time Keeping]] and [[The Panath]] are an essential role in the towns daily worshop, which has earned them significant respect.
 Though their humble nature keeps them from overtly seeking greater political power.
 ### [[The Shadowbind Family]]
 A secretive Tiefling family of [[Tokonites]] who operate the city's underworld.
 They run prison systems, interrogation services, and coordinate illicit trade networks.
 Their understanding of suffering and perseverance makes them both feared and respected.
+They frequently take on family members who support the family business.
 ### [[The Swiftquile Family]]
 A family of half-elves who established and maintain [[The Papersteppe Post]].
 A network of ground-based messengers connects not only the various districts of [[Diveneu]], but also maintains steady communication with other cities across [[Aurelin]].
 Their speed and reliability have made them indispensable to trade and politics in the region.
 ### [[The Ikot Family]]